Epstein Pearls – Symptoms, Causes and Treatment

-Pregnancy is a time of celebration and cherishing good memories.
-After the third trimester of pregnancy when your newborn arrives, you feel happy as a parent.
-But that happiness might turn into to worry when you notice tiny cysts appearing on your baby’s tongue.
-These tiny cysts are called Epstein Pearls which are a completely normal part of the baby’s development.
-They appear as bumps along the gum line or the roof of the mouth and are generally harmless.
-Read on for more information on Epstein Pearls in babies.
+Pregnancy is a time of celebration and cherishing good memories, filled with anticipation and joy for the arrival of your little one.
+After the third trimester of pregnancy, when your newborn arrives, you feel incredibly happy and proud as a parent.
+But that happiness might turn into worry when you notice tiny cysts appearing on your baby’s tongue or gums.
+These tiny cysts are called Epstein pearls in newborn babies, which are a completely normal and harmless part of their development.
+They often appear as small, pearly bumps along the gum line or the roof of the mouth and typically disappear on their own without treatment.
+Understanding these natural occurrences can help ease parental concerns.
+Read on for more detailed information on Epstein pearls in babies and how to care for your little one during this phase.

 What Are Epstein Pearls?